-Fig. III-2-4-5 (Changes in Number and Area of the USFJ Facilities and Areas [Exclusive Use] in Okinawa)
+Fig. III-2-4-7 (Changes in Number and Area of the USFJ Facilities and Areas [Exclusive Use] in Okinawa)

-Return of a Major Portion of the Northern Training Area
+3 Return of a Major Portion of the Northern Training Area

 The condition for returning the Northern Training Area was to relocate seven helipads in the area to be returned to the preexisting training area.
 However, the Government of Japan reached an agreement with the U.S. side to give considerations for the natural environment and to relocate not all seven but the minimum number of six helipads necessary, and proceeded with the construction work.
-The relocation of the helipads completed in December 2016, and on December 22 of the same year, the return of approximately 4,000 ha, a major portion of the Northern Training Area located in the villages of Kunigami and Higashi, was achieved based on the SACO Final Report.
+The relocation of the helipads completed in December 2016, and the return of approximately 4,000 ha, a major portion of the Northern Training Area located in the villages of Kunigami and Higashi, was achieved based on the SACO Final Report.